 Here are a few other random thoughts to get you going on what I mean:

 Some adaptations are pathological, especially in athletes.
 System variability can be intentionally limited at specific times or under specific circumstances, but there is an optimum beyond which the system will start to fail.
-For example, powerlifters need to support the spine in multiplanar movement to preserve degrees of freedom otherwise their distal joints may tend to lock down.
+For example, powerlifters need to support the spine in the multiplanar movement to preserve degrees of freedom otherwise their distal joints may tend to lockdown.
 Crossfitters need to do bodybuilding, watch this video: https://thibarmy.com/crossfitters-need-bodybuilding/

 “Always and never are two words you should always remember never to use” -Wendell Johnson.
 Choose your limiting factor.
 For example, if you want to do heavy deadlifts but you “never” use an alternate grip, your grip will limit your deadlift.

 Behavior is constructed by the brain and movement is behavior-based, but there are biomechanical constraints within which we work that cannot be ignored.
 Yes, sensory input influences movement, but so do tissue constraints.
 Every health profession has its place (and time).